Why Funding Products (Not Projects) Matters Even More in the Age of AI

 2. AI Creates a New, Costly, and Invisible Form of Technical Debt

-The technical debt created by AI is not like traditional software; it is not a one-time fix.
+The technical debt created by AI is not like traditional software; it is not a one-time bug fix.
 It is a continuous, invisible tax on the model's value.
-This isn't about messy code; it's about the inherent decay of the model's value over time.
+This isn't just about messy code or outdated libraries; it's about the inherent decay of the model's predictive value over time.
 The core problems include:

 - Model Deterioration & Statistical Drift: An AI model's predictions naturally become less accurate as the real world changes.
-The patterns it learned no longer perfectly match the present.
+The patterns it learned during training no longer perfectly match present realities.

-- Data Drift: The underlying data feeding the model changes in structure or statistical properties, eroding performance.
+- Data Drift: The underlying data feeding the model changes in structure, volume, or statistical properties, rapidly eroding performance if unmonitored.

-- Evolving APIs: The ecosystem of data sources, tools, and platforms that the AI relies on is constantly changing, creating integration and maintenance challenges.
+- Evolving Ecosystems: The APIs, data sources, and cloud platforms that the AI relies upon are in constant flux, creating continuous integration and maintenance challenges.

-A project-based model, with its defined end date and temporary team, is fundamentally unequipped to handle this reality.
-Once a project is "done," the team disbands, and there is no one with long-term ownership to perform the continuous monitoring, retraining, and feature refreshing required to preserve the AI's value.
-A product model, which establishes a durable, long-term team, is the only way to manage this ongoing technical debt and protect the organization's AI investment.
+A project-based model, complete with a defined end date and a temporary team, is fundamentally unequipped to handle this reality.
+Once a project is marked "done," the team disbands.
+There is no one left with long-term ownership to perform the continuous monitoring, retraining, and feature refreshing required to preserve the AI's ROI.
+A product model, which establishes a durable, cross-functional team, is the only proven way to manage this ongoing technical debt.

 3. The "New" Solution Is Actually Decades Old and Proven by Industry Giants

-The idea of organizing around products isn't a fleeting trend born from the digital age; it has a long and proven history of transforming industries.
-Its principles are rooted in a century of management innovation focused on a single idea: organizing work around the value delivered to the customer.
+The idea of organizing around products isn't a fleeting trend born from the digital age; it has a long, proven history of transforming industries.
+Its principles are rooted in a century of management innovation focused entirely on organizing work around the value delivered to the end customer.

 A Historical View of Product Thinking

-- 1931 - Procter & Gamble: Neil McElroy's "Brand Men" memo created the first product management role to give a single product line dedicated, focused ownership.
+- 1931 - Procter & Gamble: Neil McElroy's famous "Brand Men" memo created the first true product management role to give a single product line dedicated, focused ownership.

-- 1940s - Toyota's Production System: Introduced lean principles and a relentless focus on customer-driven production and waste elimination.
+- 1940s - Toyota's Production System: Introduced lean principles, emphasizing a relentless focus on customer-driven production, continuous improvement, and waste elimination.

-- 2001 - Agile Manifesto: Codified the modern principles for today's product operating models, prioritizing customer collaboration and responsiveness to change.
+- 2001 - Agile Manifesto: Codified the modern principles for today's product operating models, prioritizing customer collaboration, working software, and responsiveness to change over rigid planning.

-- Amazon Prime: A masterclass in the product model's three pillars: Product Strategy (identified shipping costs as the core customer problem), Product Discovery (extensive experimentation), and Product Delivery (empowered teams iteratively improving fulfillment).
+- Amazon Prime: A masterclass in the product model's three pillars: Strategy (identifying shipping friction), Discovery (relentless experimentation), and Delivery (empowered teams iteratively improving the fulfillment engine).

-- Microsoft: Achieved a 60% reduction in manual work and 20% faster feature delivery.
+- Microsoft: Achieved a reported 60% reduction in manual work and 20% faster feature delivery by restructuring into product-aligned teams.

-- JPMorgan Chase: Generated $1.5 billion in business value from its AI-enabled product operations.
+- JPMorgan Chase: Generated over $1.5 billion in business value specifically from its AI-enabled, product-centric operations.

 4. Funding Products Isn't a Blank Check, It's a Strategic Shift to "Spend Envelopes"

-A common misconception is that shifting to product funding means handing over a blank check with no accountability.
-The reality is a strategic shift from funding inflexible, time-bound projects to funding durable, capacity-based teams organized around customer value streams.
-The journey of TD Bank provides a practical, phased model for this transition:
+A common executive fear is that shifting to product funding means handing over a blank check with no accountability.
+The reality is quite the opposite.
+It is a strategic shift from funding inflexible, time-bound projects to funding capacity-based teams organized directly around customer value streams.
+Accountability actually increases because teams are measured on outcomes (e.g., increased conversion, reduced churn) rather than mere outputs (e.g., launching a feature on a specific date).

 The Phased Transition Model

-- Stage 1: Smart Funding: Work is chunked into shorter 3-6 month increments with simplified business case justifications.
-This de-risks the transition by proving the value of shorter feedback loops.
+- Stage 1: Smart Funding: Work is chunked into shorter, 3-to-6-month increments with simplified business case justifications.
+This de-risks the transition by proving the value of shorter feedback loops and stopping bad ideas faster.

 - Stage 2: Spend Envelopes: The organization evolves to allocating a yearly budget to a specific product line or customer journey.
-The product owner, accountable for business outcomes, manages and allocates those funds.
-This approach is often governed by a "Shark Tank" model, ensuring every dollar is aligned with top-level priorities.
+The Product Owner, fully accountable for business outcomes, manages and allocates those funds dynamically.
+This approach is often governed by a "Shark Tank" model, ensuring every dollar is continuously aligned with top-level strategic priorities.

 5. This Isn't Just an IT Change; It's a C-Suite Strategy for Long-Term Value

-The move to a product operating model is more than an IT process improvement; it aligns the entire organization with a foundational shift in the global economy—moving from an era of shareholder capitalism (short-term profits) to stakeholder capitalism (long-term value creation).
-Stakeholders, including customers, employees, and investors, demand that companies demonstrate long-term value through KPIs related to talent, innovation, society, and governance.
+The move to a product operating model is far more than an IT process improvement; it aligns the entire organization with a foundational shift in the global economy.
+We are moving from an era of shareholder capitalism (obsessed with short-term, quarter-by-quarter profits) to stakeholder capitalism (dedicated to long-term, sustainable value creation).
+Customers, employees, and investors increasingly demand that companies demonstrate long-term value through KPIs related to talent retention, relentless innovation, and robust governance.

 A product model is the natural organizational structure to execute this modern strategy.
-By funding a continuous value stream over its entire lifecycle, it creates the perfect framework for a long-term, value-focused, and AI-enabled organization.
-Highly mature product-led companies achieve 60% greater total returns to shareholders and 16% higher operating margins compared to their project-based peers.
+By funding a continuous value stream over its entire lifecycle, it creates the perfect framework for an adaptable, value-focused, and AI-enabled organization.
+Research indicates that highly mature, product-led companies achieve up to 60% greater total returns to shareholders and 16% higher operating margins compared to their project-obsessed peers.

 Stop Piloting AI and Start Funding Value

-To unlock the true, transformative potential of AI, organizations must break free from the constraints of project-based thinking.
-The project model is a relic of a pre-digital era and is actively sabotaging AI initiatives.
-Success in this new age requires a fundamental shift to a product operating model.
+To unlock the true, transformative potential of Artificial Intelligence, organizations must break free from the restrictive constraints of project-based thinking.
+The project model is a relic of a pre-digital era and is actively sabotaging modern AI initiatives.
+Success in this new age requires a fundamental, courageous shift to a product operating model.

-This is a shift from managing costs to managing value.
-It means funding durable teams organized around customer outcomes, not temporary projects measured by arbitrary deadlines.
-The organizations that master this will define their industries for the next decade.
+This represents a vital shift from managing costs to managing value.
+It means funding durable, cross-functional teams organized around actual customer outcomes, not temporary projects measured by arbitrary deadlines.
+The organizations that master this transition will inevitably define their industries for the next decade.

 The question is no longer if your organization needs to make this shift, but whether you'll make it before it's too late.